lawlesst/vivo-maintenance-queries/README.md

 #### Configuration

 Several environment variables are required to configure the tool to communicate with your running VIVO instance.
+To set these, copy `.sample-env` to `.env` and adjust the values to match your VIVO instance.
+Then run `source .env`.

 #### Usage